iknite/about.me/README.md

 - Information Security: Creation of next-generation tooling for DevSecOps.
 I've been involved in the inception of this tool https://github.com/BBVA/patton-server.
 My job was to create the first MVP that blends the different data providers into a carefully-crafted PostgreSQL.

 - AI: I've been involved in the creation of a python runtime engine that eases the creation of python microservices with automatic CI-CD integration.
-I've put a special effort to allow the creation of a tool that enables multi-cloud deployment, language-agnostic interface, and a really small server footprint.
+I've put a special effort to allow the creation of a tool that enables multi-cloud deployment,a language-agnostic interface, and a really small server footprint.
 Not to mention tensorflow out-of-the-box deployments via flavor configurations.
     - `video` [OWASPMadrid: DeepTracy + Patton (4m55s y 16m15s)](https://www.youtube.com/watch?v=-8fhJXDuHFs&t=4m55s)